keerthi8898/Stock-market-predicition-of-Top-100-Global-companies-/README.md

 - **Error Handling & Rate Limiting**: Prevents API rejection by smartly managing request frequency.
 - **Timezone Normalization**: Fixes pesky time-zone issues in financial data.
 - **Fully Automated Output**: Exports all the juicy data into a neat, structured `CSV` file.
+- **Market Cap by Sector**: Displays the distribution of market capitalization across various sectors.
+- **Top 10 Companies by Market Cap**: Ranks and visualizes the top 10 companies by market capitalization.
+- **Top Growth Stocks**: Highlights stocks with the highest potential for growth based on their future price prediction.
+- **Predicted Declining Stocks**: Identifies stocks that are expected to decline in the near future.
+- **PE Ratio vs Dividend Yield**: Plots a scatter chart visualizing the relationship between P/E ratios and dividend yields.
+- **Market Cap Treemap**: Displays a treemap of the top 10 companies based on market cap.
+- **Current Price vs Future Prediction**: Compares the current stock price with the predicted future stock price for the top 10 companies.

 ## How It Works (aka "The Secret Sauce")
 1. **Ticker List Creation**: The script starts with a curated list of the top 100 global stock tickers.